AndreiZernov/Learn-Go-with-Saltpay---Exercise-1/README.md

 ## Part 9

-Change the program so it accepts multiple files as input, each of which can be any supported format.
+- [x] Change the program so it accepts multiple files as input, each of which can be any supported format.

-e.g. `add --input-file one.txt --input-file data/two.txt`

-The output is the sum of all the numbers from all the specified files.
+  <em>e.g. `add --input-file one.txt --input-file data/two.txt`.
+The output is the sum of all the numbers from all the specified files.</em>

 ## Part 10

-Write a CI pipeline in Github Actions to run all your tests when you push code to the trunk.
+- [x] Write a CI pipeline in Github Actions to run all your tests when you push code to the trunk.

 ## Part 11